 Hannah Rosenthal (WI): ‘Israel Needs Very Profound Change’

-Hannah Rosenthal (68), a Democrat who lives in Madison, WI, originally thought she would follow her father, a 16th-generation rabbi, into the family business.
+Hannah Rosenthal (68), a Democrat from Madison, WI, originally thought she would follow her father, a 16th-generation rabbi, into the family business.
 Instead, she became a “professional Jew” and a “professional feminist.”
-Rosenthal has held a range of political and government roles, including Midwest regional director, Department of Health and Human Services (Clinton administration) and the State Department’s U.S. Special Envoy in the Office to Monitor and Combat Anti-Semitism (Obama administration).
-She also served as executive director of the Chicago Foundation for Women.
+Rosenthal has held a range of political and government roles, including Midwest regional director at the Department of Health and Human Services (Clinton administration) and the U.S. State Department’s Special Envoy to Monitor and Combat anti-Semitism (Obama administration).

 Does religion affect your political views?